hashamim/justroll/README.md

 * Web Audio API for sound generation
 * Webpack to bundle the files

+### How to use
+ * clone the repository and use webpack to save the changes of your source files to the distribution.
+Alternatively run `npm run webpack:watch` to have the bundle automatically update.
+ * make your own custom levels by modifying `src/levels.js` and following the instructions below
 ### Features
 Using object oriented programming, Just Roll has simple to make level design, simply spawn objects at a fixed position in Cartesian space with the properties that you want.
 Certain commonly used objects have their own wrapper class that make them even easier to spawn.

 Each level is a function that spawns objects in the scene and is called when the scene is initialized.
+ * Each level automatically starts with a ball at location (0,0,0), and a starting platform at location (0,-20,0).
+ * Each level must have a a Goal.
+Add a goal using `addGoalHole(scene, position)`.
+ * Check `game_objects.js` for a list of prebuilt objects, otherwise checkout `static_object.js` and `dynamic_object.js` to spawn your own custom objects.
+These classes are built on top of physijs and THREEjs objects so knowledge of these libraries is heavily recommended

+ **Examples:**
 ```javascript
 //levels.js
 function(scene, cb){